 Keeping the home smelling clean and fresh can be challenging for us with pets and children.
 If you or someone you care for suffers from incontinence, that can be an additional stress.
-Urine leaks and odors can be difficult to manage, but we’ve got some affordable homemade odor eliminator formulas, recommended products, and other tips to help make it easier.
+Urine leaks and odors can be difficult to manage.
+If you are looking for how to get rid of urine smell in the house, we’ve got some affordable homemade odor eliminator formulas, recommended products, and other tips to help make it easier.

 Why does urine smell bad?

 Many people limit the amount of fluids they drink if they have urinary incontinence in hopes they can reduce leakage.
 When fluid intake is restricted, urine becomes more concentrated.
 Highly concentrated urine is dark yellow and has a foul odor.

 Urinary incontinence can also lead to urinary tract infections (UTIs).
 Poor hygiene habits can allow bacteria to enter the urethra, so it is critical to practice good hygiene with incontinence.
 Urine becomes concentrated and strong-smelling for those with a UTI.